 You just finished that thesis you’ve spent years working on.
 The next day you switch your device on and see a screaming red screen informing you that your files are encrypted and you have to pay 500 USD to retrieve them.
 You’ve just been hit by a ransomware attack.
 Learn more about them below.

 Ransomware is a type of malware that hackers use to encrypt the victim's data and demand a ransom to restore it.
 They hold the key, without which the victim is unable to access the content.
 They usually require payments in untraceable cryptocurrency.

-There are different types of ransomware attacks depending on who they target and how they work.
+There are different types of ransomware attacks, from the dangerous maze ransomware to the strangely charitable GoodWill attack.
 While scareware can be relatively harmless, doxware can threaten to publish your sensitive information to the public.
 There were also tons of ransomware cases most of which have done substantial damage to victims.

 The infection methods do not differ significantly from other kinds of malware.
 You can get ransomware through a phishing email, a malicious link, a download from a suspicious website, or other social engineering tricks.
 Once activated, it encrypts the victim’s files.
 Finally, the malware or the hacker themselves will inform the victim on when and how to pay the ransom.

 Anyone can be a ransomware target, but these entities are more likely to be attacked: